LycorisDev/c_game_cimmerian/assets/maps/README.md

 - **S_LOSE**: The sound effect of the negative game over screen.

 - **S_COLLEC**: The sound effect of picking up a collectible item.

+- **D**: Door.
+Indicate its X and Y position, the closed texture, the open texture, and an optional orientation.
+If not specified, the door will be drawn like a wall, as a cube.
+Otherwise, specify "HMID" for "horizontal middle" to have the door drawn in the middle of the cell on the X axis, "VMID" for "vertical middle" to have it drawn on the Y axis, or a cardinal direction (NO, SO, WE or EA) to have it drawn on a specific cardinal face.

 - **PT**: Portal.
 A portal can only be placed where a wall could be, as if on a grid.
 It cannot be in the middle of a cell.
 Crossing a portal teleports the